ZOHRAABDELI/RAG-System/README.md

    - Use sidebar file uploader for PDFs
    - System supports multiple files simultaneously
    - Automatic metadata extraction and enhancement
+   - **Optionally enable LlamaParse** in the sidebar for advanced parsing (requires API key)

 2. **Processing Pipeline**:
    - Language detection (Arabic/English/Other)
    - Intelligent document chunking with configurable overlap
    - Separate vector and keyword index creation per language
    - ChromaDB persistent storage with language-specific collections
+   - **If LlamaParse is enabled, documents are parsed using the LlamaParse API**

 3. **Index Creation**:
    ```